 Rivian initially stated that their R1T (the truck seen here) and their R1S (an SUV) can be flat towed behind an RV.
 (Photo credit: Rivian)

+At the time, deliveries were very slow and there weren’t many Rivians on the road, so we weren’t able to corroborate first-hand that this was accurate.
 Then, in April of 2022, based on a comment from Bill (below) and a direct reply from Rivian Customer Service, we learned that Rivian was no longer claiming that their electric vehicles could be flat-towed behind a motorhome.

 One more thing…

+With all of that said, Ford did file a patent that could change things.
+Ford has reportedly patented a way to charge electric vehicles by flat-towing them.
+The patent refers to how an EV can be charged while being towed behind another vehicle.
 The patent application was filed in December 2020 and published in July 2021.
 You can read more on that patent here.
 However, we haven’t found any updated information on Ford’s patent.

 Meanwhile, if electric vehicle manufacturers DO allow their EVs to be towed behind an RV, wouldn’t it be fantastic to have a built-in auxiliary braking mechanism using the EV’s regenerative brakes… as well as the ability to recharge while being towed (either through an umbilical connection between the RV and the car OR through a regenerative electric generation mode)?
 Potentially exciting innovations for sure!